 My pre-doctoral internship was spent at the Eating Disorders Unit of the Douglas Psychiatric Hospital with Dr. Howard Steiger.
 Other clinical internships included those at the Anxiety Disorders Clinic and the Mood Disorders Clinic also of the Douglas Hospital.
 I have 18 years of post-graduate experience in clinical psychology with adults in private practice.

 International Society for Schema Therapy

 I was introduced to Schema Therapy in 1999.
 In 2000, I participated in a workshop on Schema Therapy given by Dr. Pierre Cousineau, and attended a 2-day conference given by Dr. Jeffrey Young (Montreal, 2001).
 I began formal training in Schema Therapy when the first certification training program was offered in 2008 at the Schema Therapy Institute in New York city.
 I was trained by Dr. Jeffrey Young, the founder of Schema Therapy, and was supervised by two gifted and brilliant therapists, Travis Atkinson and Wendy Behary.
 I obtained my official certification in 2009.
-To date, I am one of only two officially certified Schema therapists in Canada (the other is Dr. Pierre Cousineau).
+To date, I am one of three officially certified Schema therapists in Canada.

 Schema Therapy is an expansion of Cognitive Behavioral Therapy developed by Dr. Jeffrey Young in the mid-1980s.
 Schema Therapy integrates concepts and techniques from cognitive, behavioral, Gestalt, object relations, attachment, and psychoanalytic theories to form a unified theoretical approach to psychotherapy.